otris/node-file-log/README.md

 ```
 Note that there is no npm package.
 You should always just use the latest
 release tag if in doubt.

-## Current Status
-Work-In-Progress.
-Do not use it for the moment.